Black History Month Teacher Resources

 - Literature Based Lessons: Great lessons and activities for students regarding Black History topics.

-- Martin Luther King, Jr.: Students must construct a timeline and complete a series of questions on Martin Luther King, Jr.
+- Martin Luther King, Jr.: Students learn quotations from and complete a series of questions on Martin Luther King, Jr.

 - 10 Lesser-known Black History Month Sites Across America: An overview of lesser-known but important black history month sites in the US.